gwdistsys18/dist-sys-practice/README.md

 4. To add group write permissions and to set the group ID on future subdirectories, change the directory permissions of /var/www and its subdirectories.
 5. To add group write permissions, recursively change the file permissions of /var/www and its subdirectories.

+To secure web server (Optional),
+Install support for HTTPS (HTTP Secure), which protects your data with SSL/TLS encryption.

+Step 2: Test LAMP Server
+To test the LAMP server,
+1. Create a PHP file in the Apache document root.
+2. In a web browser, type the URL of the file just created.
+This URL is the public DNS address of instance followed by a forward slash and the file name.
+3. Delete the phpinfo.php file.

+Step 3: Secure the Database Server
+To secure the MariaDB server,
+1. Start the MariaDB server.
+2. Run mysql_secure_installation.

+* Compare the performance, functionality, and price when serving web content from S3 versus an EC2 VM (30 min)

+Amazon EC2:
+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.
+Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
+It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
+Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
+Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.
+Amazon EC2 provides developers the tools to build failure resilient applications and isolate them from common failure scenarios.

+Benefits
+Elastic Web-scale Computing, Completely Controlled, Flexible Cloud Hosting Services, Integrated, Reliable, Secure, Inexpensive, Easy to Start

+Price
+General Purpose - Current Generation c3.2xlarge	$0.420 per Hour
+c3.4xlarge	$0.840 per Hour
+c3.8xlarge	$1.680 per Hour